Getting goodies like vitamins, minerals, and fiber into your pet’s diet doesn’t need to be as hard as you might think it is.

 Nevertheless, it’s highly advised that you serve your dog oatmeal as plainly as possible.

-Although adding flavours and sugars to it might seem to make it more appealing, dogs don’t deal well with these kinds of things entering their system, and they take away from the overall nutritional benefits your pet would otherwise gain from eating oatmeal.
+Although adding flavors and sugars to it might seem to make it more appealing, dogs don’t deal well with these kinds of things entering their system, and they take away from the overall nutritional benefits your pet would otherwise gain from eating oatmeal.

 In keeping with this, a responsible dog owner likely already knows that giving their dog oatmeal made with milk is a bad idea.